 The weather is getting warmer and your students are likely getting antsy.
-Why not embrace this season and integrate some of these fun activities into your daily lesson plans?
+Why not embrace this season and integrate some of these fun spring activities into your daily lesson plans?
 Plus download a free activity for your parents to use at home at the end of this post.

-1. Taking it outside
+1. Taking spring activities outside

 With the warmer weather, you can just take your materials and your students outside to teach a lesson.
 Yes, there will be some distractions.
 It may be challenging to keep your kiddos contained, but there is a lot to learn from just being outside.
-Try to set up the area with clear boundaries so students understand where they are supposed to stay.
-Use either physical items like chairs, carpet squares, or a blanket.
-You can also use visual cues like drawing chalk lines if you are on a solid surface.
-Make sure to remember to bring:

 2. Go on a scavenger hunt